ataustin/secretsanta/README.md

 #### `email_settings`

 ##### `author`
-This is the person from whom the Secret Santa assignment e-mails will appear to come.
+This is the person from whom the Secret Santa e-mails will appear to be sent.
 This is usually the organizer, as participants may need to reply to the e-mail with questions.

 ##### `message`
 `subject` will be the e-mail subject line.

 `body` will be the body of the message.
-This is best kept short and simple.
+This is best kept short and sweet.
 The `GIVER` and `RECIPIENT` fields will be swapped out by participant names automatically when the package does its work.
 You can change the message and the field names, but be sure that the giver field keyword and the